kalinahr/kalinahr/README.md

 👩‍💻💻✨ Hi there, I'm kali coder!
 I'm a passionate frontend developer with a love for creating visually appealing and user-friendly web applications. 🌟

 🎨🖥️ I specialize in crafting beautiful user interfaces and engaging user experiences using the latest frontend development tools and technologies.
-From HTML and CSS to JavaScript frameworks like React and Vue, I enjoy bringing designs to life and making them interactive and responsive.
+From HTML and CSS to JavaScript frameworks like React , I enjoy bringing designs to life and making them interactive and responsive.

          🌼                   🌼